 Notes to Financial Statements (cont.)
-For the Years Ended June 30, 2022 and 2021
+For the Years Ended June 30, 2023 and 2022

 Capital Assets - Capital assets are stated at cost or acquisition value at date of gift.
+Right-to-use assets including equipment and subscription-based information technology arrangements (SBITAs) are stated at present value of the cost over the contract term.
 Infrastructure assets are included in the financial statements and are depreciated.
-The University's capitalization threshold for equipment, furniture, and vehicles is \$5,000; and for buildings, building improvements, and improvements other than buildings is \$100,000.
+The University's capitalization threshold for equipment, furniture, and vehicles is \$5,000; and for buildings, building improvements, improvements other than buildings, and right-to-use assets is \$100,000.
 Land is capitalized regardless of cost.
 Library purchases are excluded from capitalization and expensed as purchased.